Resonate documentation

 - Absurdly cheap — Serverless-native architecture means you pay only for active execution.
 Workloads that cost ~$80K/year on hosted alternatives can run for under $100/year on Resonate.
 Orders of magnitude, not percentages.

-Build agents, workflows, pipelines, and services without thinking about retries or recovery.
-Write functions that scale across dozens or hundreds of machines and run for hours, days, weeks, or months — in just a few lines of code.
+Build agents, workflows, pipelines, and services without thinking about retries or recovery — in a few lines of code.

 function* agent(context: Context, prompt: string) {